 Southern Chili Recipe

-My mama’s Southern chili recipe is made flavorful with beans, tomatoes, and a ton of spices.
-Just cozy vibes.
+My mama’s Southern chili recipe means business, boos.
+It’s made with beans, tomatoes, and a ton of spices.
+The heat level isn’t wild either.
+It is a spicy bowl of chili, but not the kind that has you running for a glass of milk.
 Grab a bowl and serve with cornbread.

 This post may contain affiliate links.
 Read our disclosure policy.

-A bowl of the best chili topped with sour cream, crushed tortilla chips and avocado.
+A half a bowl of Southern chili on the table topped with sour cream and avocado.

 Browned ground beef in a Dutch oven with freshly chopped onions, green bell peppers, and jalapeños, ready to be stirred